Granite-steppe lands of Buh

 The park includes the river valley of Southern Buh and the ravine-like vallies of its tributaries: Velyka Korabelna, Bashkala, and Mertvovod.
-The park stretches on 70 km from the southern part of Pervomaisk to the urban-type settlement of Oleksandrivka in Voznesensk Raion.
-It was established in 1994 by the decision of the Mykolaiv Oblast council and is located on the territory of Pervomaisk, Arbuzynka, Domanivka, and Voznesensk districts.
+The park stretches on 70 km from the southern part of Pervomaisk to the rural settlement of Oleksandrivka in Voznesensk Raion.
+It was established in 1994 by the decision of the Mykolaiv Oblast council and is located on the territory of Pervomaisk and Voznesensk raions.
 The area of the park is 6267 ha.

 Geology

 The park is located at the southern edge of the Ukrainian crystalline shield in the spurs of the Podolian and Near-Dnipro Uplands.
 On the territory of the park the Southern Buh cuts into the crystalline massif (array) of the Ukrainian shield the outcome of which produced many rapids in the river.
 On the rocky banks are apparent types of the igneous rock that reveal granite.

 The Granite-steppe lands of Buh represent the leftover spur of the ancient mountains once extending for 1000 km north-west to south-east from the Slovechansk-Ovruch mountain range to the Near-Azov Upland.
 As the result of the denudation process only the base of those mountains were left represented by the solid crystalline type of rock.
 Over the last 60 million years this part of land was not subjected to flooding.